openhwgroup/core-v-mcu/docs/doc-src/tcdm_interconnect.rst

 - The processor utilizes the TCDM Interconnect for both instruction fetching and data load/store operations.
 - The uDMA Subsystem uses TCDM interconnect to access interleaved(L2) memory.
 - Acts as a master to the APB peripheral interconnect.
-- 4 TCDM interfaces for eFPGA provide high speed access to the CORE-V-MCU memory
+- 4 TCDM interfaces for eFPGA provide high speed access to the CORE-V-MCU memory.
 - Provides a JTAG debug interface.
+- Supports a 32-bit address width, 32-bit data width, and 32-bit byte enable (BE) width.
 - Support below network topologies

    - Full Crossbar
    - Clos network
    - Butterfly
-- Supports a 32-bit address width, 32-bit data width, and 32-bit byte enable (BE) width

 For more details about TCDM interconnect refer `here <https://github.com/openhwgroup/core-v-mcu/blob/master/rtl/tcdm_interconnect/README.md>`_.